First-Year Seminar

 FYS 109 Exobiology: Origins of Life and the Search for Life in the Universe (4 Credits)

 This course explores interdisciplinary approaches to the search for life in the Universe by using the Earth as a natural laboratory.
-We will address fundamental questions surrounding the formation of our solar system and the first appearance of life, the definition of life and how we can search for it elsewhere, and the biases we introduce by using Earth as a model system.
-The goal of this class is to present a multidisciplinary view of exobiology by integrating geology, chemistry, biology, astronomy, and physics.
-Enrollment limited to 16 first years.
+The class addresses fundamental questions surrounding the formation of the solar system and the first appearance of life, the definition of life and how it can searched for elsewhere, and the biases introduced by using Earth as a model system.
+The goal of this class is to present a multidisciplinary view of exobiology by integrating geology, chemistry, biology, astronomy and physics.
+Restrictions: First-years only; students are limited to one first year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable